 - Costs of repairing or replacing your vehicle

-Serious accident injuries often leave the victims unable to work for an extended period of time.
+Serious accident injuries often leave the victims unable to work for an extended period.
 Time away from work and costly medical treatment may cause medical bills to pile up quickly.
-This is why it is important to seek the compensation you deserve by working with an experienced Memphis auto accident attorney.
+This is why it is essential to seek the compensation you deserve by working with an experienced Memphis auto accident attorney.

 Non-economic damages refer to the damages that arise after the accident.
-These damages have a direct impact on the victim’s quality of life (QOL) and are often much deeper than physical pain.
+These damages impact the victim’s quality of life (QOL) and are often more profound than physical pain.
 Some of the most common non-economic damages include:

 - Physical pain and suffering